 Research has shown that many different flavonoids especially quercetin has proven to be particularly effective and it can be found in high amounts in red onions.

 Omega 3 to nourish the skin?

 Omega 3 can help to minimise skin irritations; it can help to reduce overall inflammation in the body that leads to itching.
 Omega 3 is a combination of DHA and EPA and it is the EPA that helps to ‘waterproof’ skin cells by boosting the cell membrane.
 This, in turn, moisturises the skin from the inside out.
-Traditionally the best source of Omega 3 was from oily fish, however, Rejuvenated’s Aliol is a perfect for all dietary types as it is a totally natural vegan source of Omega 3.
-Aliol is formulated with the algae that the fish actually feed on.
+The best source of Omega 3 was from oily fish, however, nuts, seeds and soya are all good sources of omega 3.

 Can a collagen supplement help with eczema?